Aaronbunting/Crypto_Clustering_Analysis/README.md

 # Files
 The following files are required for this project:

-crypto_market_data.csv:[crypto_market_data.csv](crypto_market_data.csv) Contains the price change data of cryptocurrencies in different periods.
+[crypto_market_data.csv](crypto_market_data.csv) Contains the price change data of cryptocurrencies in different periods.

 # Instructions
-The high-level steps for this challenge are as follows:
+The steps this challenge are as follows:

 * Import the data and prepare it for analysis.
 * Find the best value for k by using the original data.